 While AMD seemed to have taken most of the gaming market with its Ryzen processors especially the 3rd gen processors, Intel hits again with something gamers couldn’t expect 3-4 years back when Intel used to price its processors ridiculously high due to AMD’s incompetence to compete with Intel in gaming.

-While I mostly recommended AMD’s 3rd gen Ryzen processors for gaming builds to their capability of providing you with great performance with other things such as multitasking and CPU-intensive tasks, Intel’s 10th gen processors are now standing at an equal if not a better position than AMD.
+While I mostly recommended AMD’s 3rd gen Ryzen processors over the previous ones for gaming builds due to their capability of providing you with great performance with other things such as multitasking and CPU-intensive tasks, Intel’s 10th gen processors are now standing at an equal if not a better position than AMD.

-Morever, Ryzen processors showed better performance boost with highly overclocked memories than the Intel competitors.
+Moreover, Ryzen processors showed a better performance boost with highly overclocked memories than the Intel competitors.

 Intel’s comet lake 10th gen i5 10600K is a fine start for Intel in 2020 and also a good opportunity for gamers to build a faster gaming PC than with the 9600K.
 Ryzen 5 3600 however, is a lot cheaper right now and can easily be bought under $200 which is again can be confusing for many gamers when selecting a good platform.

 |Specs||Intel i5 10600K||Intel i5 9600K||Ryzen 5 3600|